giri4it/qreplay/README.md

 yum install wireshark httperf
 ```

+## httperf

+By default, httperf only handles HTTP bodies with 10,000 bytes or less, which is easy to exceed if you're testing an application that POSTs significant amounts of data.
+We've increased a few of the arbitrary limitations in httperf in our fork, [here](https://github.com/quizlet/httperf), we recommend using it if you're hitting limits in the mainline httperf.

 ## License

 The qreplay copyright is owned by Old School Industries LLC.
 We've licensed it under the MIT License, which can be found in `LICENCE.md`.